brotatotes/bht-automation/bht gen 3/John/Chapter 4/John 4 18 bht.md

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-21-2023 03:05:17
+- Timestamp: 12-25-2023 20:33:41
 - Choicest Prompt: "choicest prompt v0.4"
 - BHT Prompt: "bht prompt v0.8"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
-- BHT Word Count: 68
+- BHT Word Count: 75
-- BHT Commentary Usage: 50.0%
+- BHT Commentary Usage: 39.29%
-- BHT Quality Score: 1.2096355147621047
+- BHT Quality Score: 1.44305092708071
 - Generate Attempts: 5 / 5
 - ChatGPT injected words (56):
-	['a', 'actions', 'and', 'as', 'astray', 'complex', 'current', 'died', 'divorced', 'embrace', 'fact', 'five', 'for', 'had', 'hardened', 'have', 'heart', 'her', 'history', 'hope', 'husbands', 'in', 'is', 'it', 'lawful', 'led', 'lives', 'marital', 'marriage', 'may', 'not', 'of', 'or', 'our', 'own', 'redemption', 'relationship', 'reminder', 's', 'seek', 'serves', 'she', 'some', 'that', 'the', 'there', 'this', 'to', 'truth', 'truthfulness', 'uncovers', 'us', 'was', 'while', 'whom', 'woman']
+	['a', 'although', 'and', 'at', 'back', 'began', 'change', 'choices', 'city', 'conviction', 'deepen', 'despite', 'evident', 'experienced', 'fact', 'five', 'for', 'fully', 'had', 'have', 'heart', 'her', 'husband', 'husbands', 'in', 'is', 'jesus', 'journey', 'lawful', 'leaving', 'may', 'moment', 'none', 'not', 'of', 'potential', 'realization', 'remained', 'repentance', 'room', 's', 'she', 'sin', 'situation', 'that', 'the', 'to', 'transformed', 'truly', 'truth', 'unhardened', 'were', 'whom', 'woman', 'words', 'wrongdoing']
-- ChatGPT injected words (significant words only) (28):
+- ChatGPT injected words (significant words only) (34):
-	['actions', 'astray', 'complex', 'current', 'died', 'divorced', 'embrace', 'fact', 'hardened', 'heart', 'history', 'hope', 'husbands', 'lawful', 'led', 'lives', 'marital', 'marriage', 'redemption', 'relationship', 'reminder', 's', 'seek', 'serves', 'truth', 'truthfulness', 'uncovers', 'woman']
+	['began', 'change', 'choices', 'city', 'conviction', 'deepen', 'despite', 'evident', 'experienced', 'fact', 'fully', 'heart', 'husband', 'husbands', 'jesus', 'journey', 'lawful', 'leaving', 'moment', 'potential', 'realization', 'remained', 'repentance', 'room', 's', 'sin', 'situation', 'transformed', 'truly', 'truth', 'unhardened', 'woman', 'words', 'wrongdoing']

 ### Logs
-- Attempt 1 BHT: This verse reveals that the woman Jesus spoke to had a complicated marital history.
-She had been with five husbands, whether through death or divorce.
-Her current relationship was not a lawful marriage.
-While her life had been marked by sinful choices, it is important to note that her heart had not hardened, suggesting that there was still hope for her redemption.
-The emphasis on the truth of her situation highlights the need for authenticity and repentance in our own lives.
+- Attempt 1 BHT: This verse highlights the truth of the woman's situation: she had truly gone through five husbands and the man she was currently with was not her lawful husband.
+However, the conviction of her sin was not immediately apparent, as it hadn't deeply worked within her yet.
+It was through Jesus' words during their conversation and her journey back to the city that the realization of her sin began to take hold.
+Despite her life choices, her heart had not yet hardened, indicating that there was still room for repentance and transformation.
-- 🔄 John 4:18 (attempt 1, 81 words, 46.03% quotes quality score: 1.2997745117258055, V2 normalized quality score: 34.56, commentator tiers 1-3: 17.16%, 45.43%, 37.41%)
+- 🔄 John 4:18 (attempt 1, 93 words, 40.62% quotes quality score: 1.5073567242739656, V2 normalized quality score: 41.46, commentator tiers 1-3: 33.4%, 34.61%, 31.99%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
 	- 'VERSE' FOUND IN BHT!
-- Attempt 2 BHT: This passage illuminates the truth about the woman's marital history, as she had had five husbands, some of whom she may have divorced or left without proper legal separation.
-Her current relationship was not a lawful marriage.
-Although her past choices had led her astray, there is a glimmer of hope as her heart had not completely hardened.
-The emphasis on the authenticity of her situation serves as a reminder for us to embrace truthfulness and repentance in our own lives.
+- Attempt 2 BHT: The truth of the woman's situation is evident in the fact that she had truly experienced five husbands, none of whom were her lawful husband.
+Although the conviction of her sin may not have fully transformed her at that moment, Jesus' words and her journey back to the city began to deepen the realization of her wrongdoing.
+Despite her choices, her heart remained unhardened, leaving room for repentance and a potential change of heart.
-- 🔄 John 4:18 (attempt 2, 82 words, 45.31% quotes quality score: 1.2803991640120633, V2 normalized quality score: 33.92, commentator tiers 1-3: 16.21%, 48.45%, 35.34%)
+- 🔄 John 4:18 (attempt 2, 75 words, 39.29% quotes quality score: 1.44305092708071, V2 normalized quality score: 39.32, commentator tiers 1-3: 28.29%, 37.11%, 34.6%)
-	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-	- 'PASSAGE' FOUND IN BHT!
-- Attempt 3 BHT: This truth uncovers the woman's complex marital history, as she had five husbands, some of whom may have died or divorced her.
-Her current relationship was not a lawful marriage.
-While her actions may have led her astray, there is hope in the fact that her heart had not hardened.
-It serves as a reminder for us to embrace truthfulness and seek redemption in our own lives.
+- Attempt 3 BHT: The woman had truly gone through five husbands, and her current partner was not her lawful husband.
+Although the conviction of her sin had not deeply worked within her, Jesus' words and her journey back to the city started to bring about a realization of her wrongdoing.
+Unlike her past choices, her heart had not yet hardened, indicating the possibility of repentance and transformation.
-- 🔄 John 4:18 (attempt 3, 68 words, 50.0% quotes quality score: 1.2096355147621047, V2 normalized quality score: 31.56, commentator tiers 1-3: 18.75%, 46.99%, 34.26%)
+- 🔄 John 4:18 (attempt 3, 64 words, 35.56% quotes quality score: 1.442596099815954, V2 normalized quality score: 39.31, commentator tiers 1-3: 27.52%, 38.62%, 33.85%)
-- Attempt 4 BHT: Notice that the verse states a fact - that the woman hast had five husbands.
-Some commentators suggest that these husbands could have died or divorced her, while others propose that she left them improperly or was living with them in an unlawful way.
-Regardless, it is clear that her current relationship is not a lawful one.
-Though we don't know the extent of her sinful life, it is evident that her heart was not yet hardened.
-- 🔄 John 4:18 (attempt 4, 77 words, 46.55% quotes quality score: 1.5747660680825124, V2 normalized quality score: 43.7, commentator tiers 1-3: 20.59%, 40.89%, 38.52%)
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-	- 'COMMENTATOR/COMMENTARY' FOUND IN BHT!
-	- 'VERSE' FOUND IN BHT!
-- Attempt 5 BHT: Notice that the statement is true, indicating a fact about the woman's marital history.
-Some commentators suggest that her previous husbands may have died or divorced her, while others propose that she left them improperly or engaged in an unlawful relationship.
-Regardless, her current union is not lawful.
-Although we don't have details about the extent of her sinful lifestyle, it is clear that her heart has not yet hardened.
+- Attempt 4 BHT: The woman had truly experienced five husbands, and her current partner was not her lawful husband.
+While the conviction of her sin had not deeply worked within her, Jesus' words and her journey back to the city began to implant a sense of realization.
+Her heart had not hardened, suggesting that there was still an opportunity for repentance and change.
-- 🔄 John 4:18 (attempt 5, 72 words, 40.35% quotes quality score: 1.4889468375928094, V2 normalized quality score: 40.85, commentator tiers 1-3: 26.24%, 41.13%, 32.63%)
+- 🔄 John 4:18 (attempt 4, 60 words, 40.91% quotes quality score: 1.4121975174874133, V2 normalized quality score: 38.3, commentator tiers 1-3: 28.89%, 36.61%, 34.5%)
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-	- 'COMMENTATOR/COMMENTARY' FOUND IN BHT!
+- Attempt 5 BHT: The woman had truly gone through five husbands, and her current partner was not her lawful husband.
+Although the conviction of her sin had not deeply worked within her yet, Jesus' words and her journey back to the city had started to bring about a realization.
+Her heart had not hardened, indicating space for repentance and transformation in her life.
+- 🔄 John 4:18 (attempt 5, 60 words, 40.91% quotes quality score: 1.43264468693368, V2 normalized quality score: 38.98, commentator tiers 1-3: 27.36%, 37.83%, 34.82%)
+	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- ✅ John 4:18 bht prompt v0.8 (68 words, 50.0% quotes)
+- ✅ John 4:18 bht prompt v0.8 (75 words, 39.29% quotes)
-- quality score: 1.2096355147621047, V2 normalized quality score: 31.56, commentator tiers 1-3: 18.75%, 46.99%, 34.26%)
+- quality score: 1.44305092708071, V2 normalized quality score: 39.32, commentator tiers 1-3: 28.29%, 37.11%, 34.6%)